PabloDelHoyo/hans-client/README.md

 ```

 ## Usage
 The structure of a client is very similar to the one followed by a game loop.
-All the logic which makes the agent move must be in a subclass of `Loop`.
+All the logic which makes the agent move must be in a subclass of `Agent`.
 These are the most important methods that you can override, but that is not compulsory:
 * `setup(arg1, arg2, ...)`.

 This method is called every time a new round starts (when the participant start to answer by moving their square).
 It receives as many arguments as the creator of the subclass wants.

-* `fixed_update(snapshot: StateSnapshot, delta: float, sync_ration: float)`.
+* `fixed_update(delta: float, sync_ration: float)`.

 This method is called with a fixed `delta`. `delta` is the number of seconds which have passed since the last call to it.
 To avoid running into the "spiral of hell", the number
 of fixed updates per seconds is upper bounded.
 This will have the effect of slowing down the simulation but at least the frame time (number of seconds the render method is called) will stop increasing and increasing.